MattSPalmer/csvtools/README.md

 Nevertheless:

-csvtools provides simple analytics on csv files containing report data, chiefly .
+csvtools provides simple analytics on csv files containing report data.

 The main executable is **callparser**, which parses data from CSV reports generated from IfByPhone, an online call routing service, according to several options.